CodingWithTim/CodingWithTim.github.io/_pages/blog.md

 **Drive Your Work.**

 This might be the single most important thing: You should be the one pushing your part of the research.
 A PhD student or professor shouldn’t have to remind you constantly to run experiments or collect data.
 Take the initiative, propose new directions, and show them you’re serious.
 Essentially, you’re the project’s engine.

+**My further opinions.**

+A successful undergrad research career will take more than 20 hours a week of commitment.
+I spent around 40 hours on average on research throughout my Junior and Senior year, with some week exceed 60 hours.
+I don't really balance research with other things like coursework, social life, etc. I stayed in the lab many nights and over the weekend (whenever my friends check my location, it is always Sky Lab lol).
+I rather do research than do homework or go to parties.
+But you shouldn't force yourself to commit, if you are truly passionate about the field, you will naturally spent hours working.
+As for me, I am obsessed and I think about how to improve model training and evaluation all the time, walking on campus, right before I fall asleep, etc. But I truly enjoyed the process, and I don't regret it at all.

 # Master / PhD Applications